anpavlov/digit-recognition/README.md

 # 5x7 Digit Image Recognition: Python

+You need the [Python Imaging Library](http://www.pythonware.com/products/pil/) to run this program.

 ## How to run

 1. \[Optional: I've already done this\] Run digit_maker.py in your terminal.
 This will generate noisy renditions of the clean PNGs in `training-sets/`.